Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool: PyOpticL

 The scripted nature of the library also allows for highly parameterized designs through the use of local variables.
 For instance, the type of mirror used throughout an entire layout could be easily changed simply by defining it as an argument or a variable in that layout's script.
 Furthermore, components can be dynamically designed to adapt to varying parameters, such as adapter plates generated on-demand for different mounting angles based on application-specific wavelengths or optical properties like grating pitch.

 Code-to-CAD design therefore enables layouts to be recompiled with entirely different sets of mounts, or indeed, no mounts at all, if a full monolithic mounting is desired.
 To demonstrate this capability, we recompile the same saturated absorption spectroscopy (SAS) layout in four cases: 1.
 1-inch mounted optics, 2.
 1/2-inch mounted optics, 3.
 1/2-inch unmounted optics, 4.
 Mini-optics , shown in Figure. \ref{fig:dynamic}.
-A dictionary serves as the look-up table for which mirror or lens is required, and the relative distance scaling, without any modification of the layout.
+By defining a set of variables for each of these scales, a single variable can be used to switch between them.
 We note that there are \textit{many} examples of small SAS setups \cite{sas_vescent, christ2019integrated, kurbis2020extended, madkhaly2021performance, christ2024additive, maurice2020miniaturized}, but they are static designs.

+To further improve the interoperability of plates, we also enable global switching between metric and imperial measurement systems.
+When appropriate, components and mounting hardware can be configured to support both metric and imperial variants.
+Additionally, if aligning components to the underlying grid, a 'grid unit' is provided which is automatically set based on the measurement system.
+In this way, layouts should always be compatible with both systems without requiring any additional design work.